 The Youth Action Council (YAC) is an opportunity for youth leaders to develop their own power and empower others to effect change.
 UP’s YAC also advises UP for Learning and co-creates programming.
 YAC members are in a position to activate youth-adult partnership and learner agency statewide.
 Middle and high school youth represent teams engaged in participatory action research and educational equity work.

 YAC members revise, adapt, and direct their vision and action.
 UP staff support the group in evolving to meet the needs of the group and to address pressing issues in schools and communities.
-On October 16, UP hosted its first youth facilitator onboarding retreat.
-YAC membership is open to all UP youth facilitators, including our partners in VT, MA, DE, MS, NH, CT, OK, and beyond!
+On October 16, 2022, UP hosted its first youth facilitator onboarding retreat.
+YAC membership is open to all UP youth, including our partners in VT, MA, DE, MS, NH, CT, OK, and beyond, and any youth looking to connect with others and make change.

 Isis is currently an 11th grader at Three Rivers Middle College in southeastern Connecticut.
 She shares an avid love of cooking, reading, and language learning.
 During the summer of 2022, she was selected for a two-month scholarship with the US State Department where she got the opportunity to live and learn Arabic in Morocco.
 After high school, Isis hopes to go on to earn a degree in International Relations with interests in continuing to work abroad for the State Department.
 Isis also works with the student-led publication Trailblazers and serves on UP’s Board of Directors.